What's New with vSphere 8 Core Storage

 Each vVol type (Config, Swap, Data, Mem) created and used by a VM will create an NS that resides in an ANA group.
-It’s 1:1 vVol to NS ratio.
+It’s a 1:1 vVol to NS ratio.
 This allows vendors to scale vVols objects easily.
 Typically, vendors support thousands to even hundreds of thousands of NS.
 The NS limits will be based on the array vendor.

-Here in the diagram you can see the VM itself is a NS, this would be the Config vVol, and the disk is another NS, a Data vVol.
+Here in the diagram, you can see the VM itself is a NS, this would be the Config vVol, and the disk is another NS, a Data vVol.